grindsa/acme2certifier/README.md

 ## Installation on NGIX runnig on CentOS 7

 I barely know NGIX.
+Main input has been taken from [here](https://hostpresto.com/community/tutorials/how-to-serve-python-apps-using-uwsgi-and-nginx-on-centos-7/).
 If you see room for improvement let me know.

-Main input has been taken from [here](https://hostpresto.com/community/tutorials/how-to-serve-python-apps-using-uwsgi-and-nginx-on-centos-7/). uWSGI will server acme2certifier while NGIX will act as reverse proxy to provide better connection handling.
+Setup is done in a way that uWSGI will serve acme2certifier while NGIX will act as reverse proxy to provide better connection handling.

 1. setup your project directory
 ```